 "I can't say enough about Joe," St. Joseph's Head Coach Cindy Griffin said when he was hired.
 "He was successful there as a student and a coach.
 He brings a wealth of experience to the program.
 Joe only knows one way and that's to win... to lead Loyola's players to win on the court as well as in the classroom."

 Logan also has worked with the NBA and WNBA as an advance scout for the New York Liberty in 1999 and an administrative assistant for the Philadelphia 76ers from 1996-97.
 He began his coaching career at Centenary College in New Jersey.
 There, he was as an assistant coach for the Cyclones men's basketball team during the 1996-1997 season.

 Logan earned his bachelors of arts in history with a minor in business from Loyola in 1996.
 He is married to the former Susan Bryce (Loyola '98), who was a Greyhounds women's basketball player from 1994-1998.
-The couple have two kids, Maggie and Rose.
+The couple have three kids, Maggie, Rose, and Joseph.
 The family resides in Hampstead, Md.